 Relax, your smile is in very competent hands

 Let our doctors replace what is missing and put back what has worn off.
 We have been practicing dentistry for over three decades and have advanced training and hands-on experience doing a variety of life-changing full-mouth rehabilitation procedures.
 Your full-mouth rehabilitation can improve not only your smile and how effectively you speak and chew your food, but your self-assurance as well.

 Making full-mouth rehabilitation easier on you

 Full-mouth rehabilitation is one of the most complicated treatments a dentist can do.
 Our experienced and highly-trained doctors know exactly when to do what and the “why“ behind it all.
-Our team can give you a new smile that you will be proud to show off no matter how complicated your current dental condition.
+Our team can give you a new smile that you will be proud to show off no matter how complicated your current dental condition is.
 Plus we’ll do all of this using the most conservative and minimally invasive high-tech techniques and while preserving as much natural tooth as possible.

 Our doctors help people relax with their friendly manner and caring attitude.
 We will listen to what you have to say, answer your questions and discuss all your options with you.
 Patients especially like how gentle we are in our high-tech smile rehabilitation treatment.
 And you'll be glad to know you can split up the treatment over time so it's more affordable for you.

 Your new smile starts with a comprehensive exam

 No matter how many smiles we have helped perfect, we are well aware that each case needs to be customized to the patient.
 After all, everyone is different and therefore has unique needs.
 During your exam we will find out exactly what you’d like to change about your smile.
 We want to make sure we know what's important to you before recommending any procedures.

 Your treatment plan